Alex Myers: Career

 Myers taught English at Phillips Exeter Academy, and currently serves as the director of the Mountain School of Milton Academy.

 His first book Revolutionary was released in 2014.
 Based on the life of Deborah Sampson, the focus of the novel is a woman who disguises herself as a man in order to fight in the American Revolutionary War.
+The book was a finalist for the 2015 Lambda Literary Award for Transgender Fiction.

 Released in 2019, his novel Continental Divide follows Ron Bancroft who grows up as a tomboy, comes out as a teenager and travels west to find himself.
 In an interview with New Hampshire Public Radio Myers discussed how his own experience with transitioning was reflected in the main character Ron in his novel Continental Divide explaining: "The parallels in my own life would be a rural childhood, a feeling of always being a boy despite society telling me that I was a girl, and then going off to a more urban college experience with a bit more exposure to a range of differences."

 Myers' third book The Story of Silence (2020) is a retelling of Le Roman de Silence.